 To all adventurers who prefer their trails unmarked: the Pamirs are your spiritual home.
 Get on the Pamir Highway.

 The rest of Tajikistan

 With all the focus on the Pamirs, you would almost forget there is another side to Tajikistan as well.

 Dushanbe is the natural hub for travelers, and it’s a pleasant place to prepare for or cool down from mountain exploits.
 From Dushanbe, hikers can move north to the Fann mountains.
 They are just as stunning as the Pamirs, but not as big.
-East of the capital lies the Garm valley.
+East of the capital lies the Rasht Valley.
 Few people visit the mountains here.

 Penjikent and Khujand are trade towns near the Uzbek border, more bustling in their vibrations than the laid-back tempo of the rest of Tajikistan.
 These are the gateways to Uzbekistan and Southern Kyrgyzstan.

 The Khatlon district south of Dushanbe is boiling hot in summer, but also has its share of attractions, and works great for day and weekend trips out of Dushanbe when the mountains become too snowy, or as a stopover en route to the Pamirs.

 Public transport in Tajikistan usually means shared taxis and jeeps hurtling across the often bumpy roads.
 Flying in and out, both Dushanbe and Khujand host international flights.
 Dushanbe also has internal flights to Khujand and Khorog to cut travel time.

 The political thaw with Uzbekistan has meant trains between Khujand, Dushanbe and Uzbekistan are once again a possibility.